cl-fontana/abcd-docs/docs/source/installation.rst

 Download
 --------

-The `git <https://git-scm.com/>`_ is required to download the latest version of the ABCD source code.
+`git <https://git-scm.com/>`_ is required to download the latest version of the ABCD source code.
 The ABCD repository can be downloaded as::

     user-tutorial@abcd-tutorial:~$ git clone https://github.com/ec-jrc/abcd.git